sdsheridan/erri/README.txt

 Installation
 ~~~~~~~~~~~~
 Install this module like any other, and activate it.
-There's nothing else to
-do.
-The module will begin working immediately.
+The module will begin
+working immediately.
+Grant permissions as required to trusted roles if there is
+a need to bypass required field constraints, or to allow certain users to make
+mass changes to targets upon deleting entities.